jadei2508/rsschool-cv/cv.md

                 .collect(Collectors.toList());
     }
 ```
+* I have worked for 7 month on position Junior Developer in TSC.
 * I finished the Java Web Development course in the Epam.
 * Information Systems and Technologies in Economics BSUIR (Bachelor).Passed some online cources on Coursera.
 * English - B1.